virteal/Inox/README.md

 This is incredibly usefull and when more stacks are required it is equaly simple: switch to a new stack, build the data, store the result somewhere (or leave it on the alternative stack) and get back to the previous stack, eventually the original data stack.

-Sophisticated _stackfull state machines_ can be expressed easly using that solution in addition to _finite state machines_.
+Sophisticated _statefull machines_ can be expressed easly using that solution in addition to _finite state machines_.
 It's like having an instruction pointer for data instead of the usual one for code, complete, with push, pop, and return.
 Think 'active data'.

 All objects have at least one data stack attached to them. _Actors_ are special active objects that can have multiple data stacks so that it is possible to send them messages to different addresses, as if they had multiple mailboxes.